lohancock/enso-forecast/README.md

 *datablocks.R*

 - Code begins with a reminder to **setwd** to the directory which contains the data files because the read commands expect to find data in the working directory.
-- Code lists library calls for needed packages outside base R.
+- Code then lists **require** calls for needed packages outside base R.
-- Code sets values that determine the number of bands into which each variable will be cut for the Bayes analysis.
+- Code then assigns values that determine the number of bands into which each variable will be cut for the Bayes analysis.
+These assignments are often changed.
+(This script should better have been turned into a function and these parameters its arguments.)
 - Datasets are then read into data blocks for analysis.

   The reason there are different blocks is that there is varying availability over time for the predictor data:  MEI, extended MEI, sunspots,  Schatten sunspot group count, and astronomical ephemerides.
 The Schatten group number was not used in the poster, but a block was dedicated to assemblng data that match its time frame.
 In addition, the future is a time block of its own where assumptions are made about sunspots.